Sticky Pretzel Cereal Bars

 Preheat oven to 350 degrees.

-Spread oats in the bottom of a 9x9-inch baking pan and toast in the oven until fragrant and lightly browned, about 15 minutes.
+Spread oats in the bottom of an 8-inch-square baking pan and toast in the oven until fragrant and lightly browned, about 15 minutes.

-While the oats are browning, put the Cheerios, chocolate chips, peanuts, and raisins into a large bowl.
-Set aside.
+While the oats brown, put the cereal, pretzel sticks, peanuts, and dried cranberries into a large bowl.

 Leave it to cool for 30 minutes.
-Then, invert the bars onto a cutting board, turn it right- side up, and cut it into 25 bars.
+Lift the bars from the pan and cut into 25 small bars.